alx5246/remoteIntrepTutorial/src/full_test/README.txt

 README for all files in src/full_test

+To be specific, all code is written for a single GPU (though evaluate and train will be run on different GPUs)

 Here I want to play with a full test on the GPU, specifically with proper allocation of
 a) Things pinned to GPU vs CPU
 b) Separate graphs (but with shared and reinstantiated variables) for training and testing as this seems to be the norm.